ibm-s390-linux/s390-tools/rust/README.md

 ## Building rust code
 ### s390-tools build system
 If `cargo` is installed  a simple `make` should do the job.
-Note that, compiling rust programs take significaltly longer than C code.
-To closely monitor the prgress use `make V=1` By default release builds are made.
+Note that, compiling rust programs take significantly longer than C code.
+To closely monitor the progress use `make V=1` By default release builds are made.

 With `make CARGOFLAGS=<flags>` one can pass additional flags to cargo.
 With `make HAVE_CARGO=0` one can turn of any compilation that requires cargo.
 With `make CARGO=<...>` one can set the cargo binary

 ### cargo
-If you need to run cargo directly, cd to each project you want to build and issue your cargo commands.
+If you need to run cargo directly, `cd` to each project you want to build and issue your cargo commands.
 Do **NOT** forget to specify `--release` if you are building tools for a release.
 The s390-tools expect the environment variable `S390_TOOLS_RELEASE` to be present at build time.
 This is the version string the rust tools provide.

-Tpp: You can use `make version` to get the version string.
+Tip: You can use `make version` to get the version string.

 ## Internal Libraries
 * __utils__ _Library for rust tools that bundles common stuff for the 390-tools_